OpenNebula/docs/source/installation_and_configuration/containerized_deployment/reference.rst

 |                                                 |                                         |                         | ``sunstone``                       |                                                                                                     |
 +-------------------------------------------------+-----------------------------------------+-------------------------+------------------------------------+-----------------------------------------------------------------------------------------------------+

-.. [*] These volume names and mountpoints are recommended to use - the very same are utilized in the referential :ref:`multi-container deployment <container_deploy_multi>`.
+.. [*] These volume names and mountpoints are recommended for use - the very same ones are utilized in the referential :ref:`multi-container deployment <container_deploy_multi>`.

 .. note::

-    Location of implicit volumes are adequate for single container deployment, but in some cases, they could become problematic in multi-container deployment if shared.
+    The location of implicit volumes is adequate for single container deployment but, in some cases, they could become problematic in multi-container deployment if shared.
 The reason is simply that some directories are not needed or desired to be accessible from other containers.
 There could also be write conflicts (e.g., logs).

 .. xxxxxxxxxxxxxxxxxxxxxxxx MARK THE END OF THE CONTENT xxxxxxxxxxxxxxxxxxxxxxxx